Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Principle of energy modulation and demodulation

 where $J_n$ is the $n$-th order Bessel function, $A = \Delta \gamma/\sigma_{\gamma}$, and $B = kR_{56}\sigma_{\gamma}/\gamma$ denote the dimensionless energy modulation amplitude and dispersion parameter, respectively.
 Here, $\gamma$ is the Lorentz factor, $\Delta \gamma$ represents the energy modulation amplitude induced by the seed laser, $\sigma_{\gamma}$ is the slice energy spread, $R_{56}$ is the dispersion strength of the chicane, and $k$ is the wavenumber of the seed laser.
 To achieve a sufficiently strong bunching factor at the $n$-th harmonic, it is generally desirable that $A$ exceed $n$.
 However, generating lasing at high harmonics presents a fundamental trade-off: while a large energy modulation (i.e., large $A$) is required to drive strong microbunching, excessive slice energy spread can suppress FEL gain.
 Specifically, when the relative energy spread $\sigma_{\gamma}/\gamma$ exceeds the FEL Pierce parameter, exponential amplification of the radiation is no longer sustained, leading to a significant reduction in output peak power \citep{Huang2007}.

 When the diagnostic undulator is tuned to the $n$-th harmonic, the evolution of the CHG radiation is described by \citep{Yu2002}:

 where $Z_{0}$=~377$\Omega$ is the vacuum impedance, $K$ is the undulator parameter, $[JJ]_{1}$ is the planar undulator Bessel factor, $L$ is the radiator length, $b_{n}$ is the $n$-th bunching factor, $I$ is the peak current, and $\sigma_{x}$ refers the transverse beam size.
 CHG radiation is strongly coupled with the transverse beam size, the peak current, and the undulator length.
-The intensity and/or spectral characteristics of this CHG radiation serve as an important indirect means for measuring the slice energy spread \citep{Feng2013,Allaria2025}.
+While the bunching factor is normally associated with harmonic radiation performance in seeded FELs, it is used here mainly as a diagnostic observable.
+The intensity and/or spectral characteristics of the CHG radiation provide an indirect but sensitive means for measuring the slice energy spread and residual modulation amplitude \citep{Feng2013,Allaria2025}.

 Furthermore, the electron beam first interacts with the seed laser in the initial modulator undulator, acquiring a sinusoidal energy modulation.
 After passing through the phase shifter, the seed laser introduces a $\pi$-phase delay, enabling reverse modulation of the electron beam and effectively canceling the initial energy modulation.
 We assume that laser-induced energy modulation in the demodulator involves two symmetrical processes and write the longitudinal phase space variables transformation for the passage through the demodulation undulators and phase shifter as follows: